HWBC Upcoming Workshops

 Dates/Time: 10AM — 5PM, September 12 & September 13

-to register: contact Laura Here
+waiting list: contact Laura Here

 Cancellation policy for this workshop: full refund up to 60 days before and a half refund 61-30 days before.
 Any closer to the date would be a full forfeiture.